 Name Trigger source Configuration and execution process to 1.
-External software request Software interrupt register/transmission event (SEV) instruction (2) Write 1 to the software interrupt event register of t corresponding event line to generate an event request puls External software interrupt Software interrupt register Allow the interrupt request, and enable corresponding peripheral interrupt line (enable in NVIC).
-Write 1 to the software interrupt event register of the corresponding event line to generate an interrupt request, the corresponding pending bit will be set to 1; write 1 to the corresponding bit of the pending register and the interrupt request will be cleared.
+External software request Software interrupt register/transmission event (SEV) instruction (1) Enable the event line.(2) Write 1 to the software interrupt event register of the corresponding event line to generate an event request pulse, and the corresponding pending bit will not be set to 1.
+External software interrupt Software interrupt register (1) Allow the interrupt request, and enable corresponding peripher interrupt line (enable in NVIC).
+(2) Write 1 to the software interrupt event register of the corresponding event line to generate an interrupt request, the corresponding pending bit will be set to 1; write 1 to the corresponding bit of the pending register and the interrupt request will be cleared.